Car Body Shop Health and Safety Templates

 Do car body shops need a written health and safety policy?

-Yes — if you have five or more employees, you must have a written health and safety policy.
+Yes — if your car body shop has five or more employees, you must have a written health and safety policy in place.

 How often should spray booths and extraction systems be tested?